- Becky M

 1 14-ounce can coconut milk, additional is optional

-¼ cup Thai basil leaves, or regular basil leaves
+1 cup thai basil leaves, or regular basil leaves

-1. Heat the oil in a large deep sauté pan or a Dutch oven over medium high heat.
-Add the eggplants and bell pepper and sauté until the eggplant has begun to soften all around, about 3 minutes.
+1. Heat the oil in a large deep pan over medium high heat.
+Add the eggplants and bell pepper and sauté until the eggplant has begun to soften all around, about 3-5 minutes.
 Add the garlic, ginger, and curry paste and cook until aromatic, another 1 minute.

-2. Pour in the coconut milk, mix well, and bring the liquid to a simmer.
-Add Thai peppers.
-Stir in the fish sauce (or soy sauce) and brown sugar.
-Cook for another 4 to 5 minutes, until the eggplant is very tender.
+2. Pour in the coconut milk, mix well, and bring liquid to a simmer.
+Add thai peppers.
+Stir in the soy sauce and honey.
+Cook for another 4-5 minutes, until the eggplant is very tender.

-3. Stir in the Thai basil leaves and cook for another minute.
-Season to taste with salt and pepper.
+3. Remove from heat and stir in the Thai basil leaves.
+Season with salt.
 Transfer to a deep serving dish.
-Serve with rice.
+Serve with rice or pad thai noodles.